Welcome

 10:00 am - 11:15 am Session 1: Resilience Updates from the States and Territories

-Manuel Laboy, Executive Director and Governor’s Authorized Representative (GAR), Central Office for Recovery, Reconstruction, and Resiliency of Puerto Rico
+Manuel Laboy, Formerly Central Office for Recovery, Reconstruction, and Resiliency of Puerto Rico

-11:15 am - 12:15 pm Session 2: Innovative Government Collaborations and Unique Public-Private Partnerships
+11:15 am - 12:15 pm Session 2: Creating Innovative Collaborations and Funding Strategies

 12:15 pm - 1:00 pm Express Lunch Provided

-1:00 pm - 2:00 pm Session 3: Co-benefits and Permitting Updates related to Nature-Based Solutions
+1:00 pm - 2:00 pm Session 3: Co-Benefits/Permitting of Living Shorelines, Nature-Based Solutions, and Nearshore Coastal Armoring

-Sofía Pérez-Guzmán, Ph.D., Assistant Professor, School of Civil and Environmental Engineering at the Georgia Institute of Technology
+Moderator: Dr. Sofía Pérez-Guzmán, School of Civil and Environmental Engineering at the Georgia Institute of Technology

 2:00 pm - 2:30 pm Super Collider Poster Session